Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/ingress-tls.md

         - |
           objectName: $CERT_NAME
           objectType: secret
-    tenantId: $TENANT_ID                    # the tenant ID of the KeyVault EOF
+    tenantID: $TENANT_ID                    # the tenant ID of the KeyVault EOF
 ```